Bias & Censorship by Social Media Companies

 Relatively speaking, Democrats and Republicans are nearly in agreement that misinformation is a bigger problem than censorship.
 Where Democrats and Republicans are very likely to differ is on what constitutes misinformation.
 This is a story that will continue to unfold in the elections ahead.

-What we will be focusing on in future research is whether there are differences in how Liberals and Conservatives process information that is (in)consistent with their political views.
-Exploring this issue will reveal how to win jurors who may be politically predisposed against your case.
+What we will be focusing on in future research is whether there are differences in how liberals and conservatives process information that is (in)consistent with their political views.
+Exploring this issue will reveal how to win over jurors who may be politically predisposed against your case.
 Stay tuned for further details.